jon-jacky/Piety/doc/baremachine.md

 to build CogNos.
 CogNos was able to run some tests and performance experiments, but (the authors write) "there  would certainly be much more work needed before one could consider deploying our system."
-The project became inactive before that happened.apparently
+The project apparently became inactive before that happened.

 ## MicroPython ##